 Perhaps, as with the mammoths before them, Wrangel will serve as a refugia for at least some polar bears as they struggle to adapt to a rapidly changing sea ice system.
 The abundance of walrus and large whales suggest this is at least possible.
 The same will likely be true for walrus themselves, which use both Wrangel and Herald islands along with large haul-outs on mainland Chukotka.
 Whether that extra time will help them is in our hands.
 Will we act in time to stabilize sea ice loss, or will polar bears become the latest species to make their last stand on this unique Island?

 Geoff York recently spent two months in Russia and four weeks on Wrangel Island as a part of a research team conducting ground-based population surveys to develop a base-line dataset and explore new den monitoring efforts.
-The project is led by Dr. Eric Regehr is the principal investigator of the tudy; for more information, contact him at email@example.com.
+Dr. Eric Regehr is the principal investigator of the tudy; for more information, contact him at email@example.com.
 The research will help scientists better understand how polar bears are using this island as a resting place during the ice-free season and as an important denning location.

 Primary funding for this year's study was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International (thanks to the generosity of the High Point Community Foundation and Salesforce), the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
-Fieldwork was conducted by Eric Regehr (University of Washington), Ulyana Babiy (Wrangel Island State Nature Reserve), Stanislov Belikov and Angelina Gnedenko (All-Russian Research Institute for Environment Protection), and Geoff York (Polar Bears International).
+In addition to Regehr (University of Washington), fieldwork was conducted by Ulyana Babiy (Wrangel Island State Nature Reserve), Stanislov Belikov and Angelina Gnedenko (All-Russian Research Institute for Environment Protection), and Geoff York (Polar Bears International).